-If your academic performance has placed you in “drop” status, you were dropped for one or more of the following reasons:
+If your academic performance has placed you in “drop” status, you were dropped for one of the following reasons:

-- You were a student in good academic standing but passed fewer than half of the credits attempted this semester.
+- You passed fewer than half of the credits attempted this semester.

 If you wish to appeal your drop status, you may do so in writing.

 - Prepare a personal letter of appeal, no more than one, single-spaced page with one-inch margins and 12 point font.
 This letter should include:

 - Name, campus ID number, email address and engineering major.